SixArm/innovation-partnership-guide/README.md

 Soft skills

-  * How to give a demo
   * How to collaborate
   * How to lead a meeting
   * How to work with stakeholders
   * How to apply for grants
   * How to get feedback
   * How to give feedback
-  * How to manage up

 Conclusion